Special Opportunities and Programs

 If students intend to apply, they should plan their academic program carefully.
 One of the advantages of studying at the Center is that students may complete an entire Miami Plan Thematic Sequence and/or the Miami Plan Global Perspectives requirements in one semester or during the seven week summer program.

-For the year and semester programs, tuition is the same as at the Oxford campus and students may apply their university scholarships or financial aid.
+For the year and semester programs, tuition is comparable to the Oxford campus and students may apply their university scholarships and financial aid.
 In addition, to offset out-of-pocket costs, students may be eligible for a Dolibois European Center scholarship or airfare grant.
 Costs for summer and winter programs are based on Oxford campus tuition and fee rates.
 Honors Program students may be able to use their tuition waiver.

 For more information, contact the Dolibois European Center Oxford Luxembourg Office, 214 MacMillan Hall, 513-529-8600, or review information on the program’s website: www.MiamiOH.edu/luxembourg.

 Miami has exchange agreements that provide opportunities for students to enroll directly in academic institutions overseas for one semester or for a full academic year.
 Students must be currently enrolled as a full-time student at Miami University to be eligible for application to a university student exchange program.
 In all cases, students maintain their enrollment by paying the full cost of tuition and fees to Miami, therefore creating a place for an international student to study in Oxford.
 This arrangement allows students to maintain financial aid eligibility.
 Depending on the terms of the agreement, students may also pay room and board charges to Miami and will, in turn, be provided these benefits when studying overseas.
 Academic credit for successful study at approved overseas institutions is guaranteed upon your return.
 Advance approval for the transfer of credit must be obtained in consultation with your academic advisor and with the Study Abroad Office, 214 MacMillan Hall, 513-529-8600.